 I also included some protein powder to make these keto pumpkin pancakes extra fluffy and delicious.
 You can use whey protein, egg white protein, or hemp protein.

 Do note that the batter doesn’t spread on its own in the pan.
 You need to pour it in and then use your measuring cup to spread the pancakes into a 3 or 4 inch circle.

 Keep them on the small side!
 As with any low carb pancakes, the larger you make them, the harder they are to flip.

 I’ve also noticed lately that when I cook pancakes in coconut oil instead of butter, they have less of a chance of over-browning while cooking.
-Butter browns in the pan as it heats and your pancakes, especially the ones toward the end of the batter, can get a little darker than they should.
-Coconut oil seems to help and I happen to love that slight coconutty flavour.
-I recommend Kelapo Extra Virgin.
-And if you happen to have dairy allergies, these are entirely dairy free!
+Butter browns very quickly in the pan as it heats and your pancakes, especially the ones toward the end of the batter, can get a little darker than they should.
+Coconut oil seems to help and if you happen to have dairy allergies, these are also entirely dairy free!